-- 2.1 The Policy document in Appendix 1, outlines the operational principles to be adopted in the management of North Northamptonshire's trees, to ensure the council adopts best practice and meets its duty of care, legal, and health & safety obligations. - 2.2 The policy has been developed with consideration of the council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties.
+2.1 The Policy document in Appendix A, outlines the operational principles to be adopted in the management of North Northamptonshire's trees, to ensure the council adopts best practice and meets its duty of care, legal, and health & safety obligations.
+This Policy will form part of a wider Tree Strategy, which will be developed to include analysis of existing tree data on canopy cover and inspection surveys, along with considering how the Council will grow and improve its tree stock.

-2.3 The detailed Policy is provided in the appendix A. It is intended that the policies in this document will be published on the council's website in a suitable format once it is adopted.
+- 2.2 The policy has been developed with consideration of the council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties. - 2.3 The detailed Policy is provided in Appendix A. It is intended that the policies in this document will be published on the council's website in a suitable format once it is adopted.